ansys/pyansys-geometry/README.rst

 Install in developer mode
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-Installing PyGeometry in developer mode allows you to modify the source and enhance it.
+Installing PyAnsys Geometry in developer mode allows you to modify the source and enhance it.

 .. note::